mongodb/mongodb-kubernetes-operator/contributing.md

 # Before Committing your code

 ## Set up pre-commit hooks
+To set up the pre-commit hooks, please create symbolic links from the provided [hooks](https://github.com/mongodb/mongodb-kubernetes-operator/tree/master/scripts/git-hooks):

-Please copy the files in [this folder](https://github.com/mongodb/mongodb-kubernetes-operator/tree/master/scripts/git-hooks) to your `.git/hooks` directory
+1. Navigate to your `.git/hooks` directory: `cd .git/hooks`
+1. Create a symlink for every file in the `scripts/git-hooks` directory: `n -s -f  ../../scripts/git-hooks/* .`

 ## Please make sure you sign our Contributor Agreement
 You can find it [here](https://www.mongodb.com/legal/contributor-agreement).
 This will be